BA in Music

 Students who elect to earn a Bachelor of Arts with a major in Music will complete a general, liberal arts degree with a strong music emphasis.
 Students must also complete all degree, college and university graduation requirements, including Arts & Science Foundation Requirements.
 The degree is a program of 120 credit hours.

 Courses completed in the D range may not fulfill music course requirements without the approval of the advisor and the dean, and the student must achieve an overall average of at least C (2.0) in all of the courses attempted in the School of Music.
 Academic music electives must be chosen from Instrumental and Vocal Repertory, Instrumental and Vocal Techniques, Music History and Literature, or Music Theory courses.
+General music electives may be drawn from any music course except for those listed as Music Courses for Non-Majors.
 It is recommended that students who are not piano players take Group Piano for Music Majors, especially for students that may consider switching to a BM degree.
 If a student chooses a Senior Recital as a capstone experience, concurrent enrollment in MUS_APMS 3455 is required.

 Major Core Requirements